-- We anonymise all application documents before being read by recruitment committee, in order to reduce unconscious bias.
+- We anonymise all application documents from UK applicants before being read by recruitment committee, in order to reduce unconscious bias.
 This includes redacting the name, and gender indicative wording in all application documents.

-- This is a time-consuming, but essential, manual job which we very much hope will be automated by the university in the future, however, we found that allocating a week of time and using the Xodo software or Adobe’s redact tool was the best solution currently available.
+- This is a time-consuming, manual job which we very much hope will be automated by the university in the future.
+We found that allocating a week of time and using the Xodo software or Adobe’s redact tool for PDFs and highlighting in black for word documents was the best solution currently available.

 - We ask that academics are asked to write gender neutral references, in order to reduce the time required for the anonymising task*